 Want to go kayaking or canoeing?
 If you’re comfortable taking a canoe or kayak out on your own, the marina has Everglades kayak rental options.
 You can find out more here.

 Tip: there is very little lunch choice in the south section of the Everglades.
 Although the convenience store doesn’t stock the most appetising range of food, it’s a whole heap better than nothing.
 Plus, there are picnic tables outside.

 Another tip: the toilets here are a bit…rustic.
 Check for cockroaches before you hover, lest you might have your bottom tickled by a tentacle, as happened to my unfortunate friend.
 I can still hear her screams in my ears.

 18. Hang around Flamingo Marina to see the manatees

 Marina’s aren’t the usual place you’d find manatees but there is a family of Everglades manatees that hang out at this one.
 Look for the other groups of tourists pointing and oo-ing.
 It didn’t take much standing around before I saw mamma and her baby twirling gracelessly in the water.

 19. See the smaller sights of the southern Everglades

-Just before leaving Flamingo Marina, I asked for suggested things to do with the rest of the afternoon (before driving on down to Key West).
+Just before leaving Flamingo Marina, I asked for suggestions for the rest of the afternoon (before driving on down to Key West).
 The lady kindly pointed out a host of options.
-I’ve put them together under this one heading because I didn’t want to give the impression they were major things to do in the Everglades.
+I’ve put them together under this one heading because I didn’t want to give the impression they were major activities.
 Most of them only merited a quick look followed by a ‘was that it?’.
 Keep your expectations low for these ones and you’ll enjoy them more.

 Pa-hay-Okee Lookout Tower – a platform you can climb to get views over the snaking river grass.